mkhdermani/Macroeconomics-1/README.md

 Test your program in the interval $[a ; b]=[-1,1]$ with $n=10,20$, and 30 nodes and compare the results with the analytical calculation.
 What are the differences?

 ---

-To approximate the integral using the trapezoid rule, Simpson's rule, and Gauss-Legendre quadrature method, we can utilize the `QuadGK` package in Julia.
-Here's an example program that performs these approximations for two different functions and compares the results with the analytical calculations:
+To approximate the integral using the trapezoid rule, Simpson's rule, and Gauss-Legendre quadrature method in Julia, you can use the `QuadGK` package for numerical integration.
+Here's an example code that utilizes this package:

 ```julia
 using QuadGK